 Staying hydrated is important in the summer.
 But you don’t always have to drink water or soda.
 Medical experts say you should stay away from dehydrating beverages like alcohol.
 But you don’t have to stay away from water-rich fruits, like watermelon.
 Some people don’t like this popular melon, but it’s 92% water and loaded with skin-enhancing nutrients.
 Research shows that water-rich foods keep you more satisfied than water alone without a lot of extra calories.

 Another hydrating tip that’s also healthy for you is drinking tea.
 Hot, cold, black, green, herbal—it doesn’t matter, the benefits are still there.
 It’s best freshly brewed, but if you keep some in the refrigerator, add a squeeze of lemon or lime juice to help preserve the antioxidants.
-Studies show drinking tea regularly helps protect you from Alzheimer’s, diabetes, tooth loss, gum disease and bone loss.
+Studies show drinking tea regularly helps protect you from Alzheimer’s, diabetes, tooth loss, gum disease, and bone loss.

 Berries are a great source of fiber and antioxidants.
 Raspberries are particularly rich in fiber.
-Fibers is filling and necessary.
+Fibers are filling and necessary.
 It’s also good to help you lose weight.
 Research shows that those who consume a lot of fiber lose more weight.

 If you hunt for and consume these foods in the summer, you’ll be better prepared to face the winter months just a little healthier.